 - 1 Teaspoon Coriander Powder

 - 1 Teaspoon Cumin Powder

 - 1 Tablespoon Sunflower Oil

-- Add the swede and carrot to the pan, then pour in the stock and soy sauce.
-Bring to the boil then cover and simmer for 20 minutes or until the swede and carrot are soft.
+- Add the swede, carrot and lentils to the pan.
+Pour over the stock and bring the soup to the boil.
+Then reduce the heat of the pan, cover, and simmer for 20 minutes or until the swede, carrot and lentils are nicely soft.